shortminds/babel-plugin-webpack-alias-7/README.md

+> ## 🛠 Status: In Development
+> This plugin is currently in development and not even available on npm.
+Seeking feedback and/or help.

 # @babel/plugin-webpack-alias

 > This Babel 7 plugin allows you to use webpack resolve aliases from webpack configs in Babel.
 Many thanks to the [Babel 6 version](https://github.com/trayio/babel-plugin-webpack-alias) that this plugin borrows a lot from.